 - 14 ounces coconut milk mixed with 3 tablespoons Massaman curry paste (1 can)

 - 1 cup chicken stock

 - 2 tablespoons Thai fish sauce

-- 2 bell peppers I used one green one red
+- 2 peppers (Australia – capsicum) I used one green one red

 - 3.5 ounces baby corn